 A very important duty is to ensure the transparency of terms and conditions when it comes to supply contracts.
-The Cabinet of Ministers has issued the regulation No 50 "Regulations Regarding the Trade and Use of Electricity76 of 21 January 2014 including main provisions and conditions of electricity supply contracts.
+The Cabinet of Ministers has issued the regulation No 635 "Regulations Regarding the Trade and Use of Electricity"6 of 7 November 2023 including main provisions and conditions of electricity supply contracts.

-In the gas sector, the Cabinet of Ministers regulation No 78 "Regulations on trade and use of natural gas"7 of 7 February 2017 sets the main provisions and conditions of natural gas supply contracts, as well as stipulates general rules for the supply of gas.
+In the gas sector, the Cabinet of Ministers regulation No 78 "Regulations on trade and use of natural gas"7 of 7 February 2017 sets the main provisions and conditions of natural gas supply contracts, as well as stipulates general rules for the supply of natural gas.